phoenixframework/phoenix/guides/views.md

 > **Requirement**: This guide expects that you have gone through the [request life-cycle guide](request_lifecycle.html).

-A Phoenix view's main job is to render the body of the response which gets sent back to browsers and API clients.
+The main job of a Phoenix view is to render the body of the response which gets sent back to browsers and to API clients.
 Most of the time, we use templates to build these responses, but we can also craft them by hand.
 We will learn how.

 ## Rendering templates